farcaster-project/farcaster-node/README.md

 ## Licensing

-The code in this project is licensed under the [MIT License](LICENSE)
+The code in this project is licensed under the [MIT License](LICENSE).

 ## Ways of communication